Simpletodo-app/simpletodo.app/Readme.md

 - [ ] Support signed Windows build (too expensive to get a signing certificate)
 - [ ] Syncing todo across multiple devices
-- [ ] AI to help go through opened todo list, indicating which task it can help with.
-E.g. creating a calendar invite or composing an email
+- [ ] Installable AI extensions panel to help go through opened todo list, indicating which task it can help with.
+E.g. creating a calendar invite extension or composing an email extension

 ## Contribution